 Learn more about a better way to choose your Etsy business name in the Tip #5.

-3. Stock your shop
+3. Starting to stock your Etsy shop

 Note: Keep in mind that Etsy allows only 3 different types of shops:

-- Hand-made goods – items that are made and/or designed by you
+- Hand-made goods – items that are made and/or designed by you;

-- Vintage items – must be at least 20 years old
+- Vintage items – must be at least 20 years old;

-- Crafting supplies – tools, ingredients, or materials whose primary purpose is to be used in the creation of an item or organizing a special occasion
+- Crafting supplies – tools, ingredients, or materials whose primary purpose is to be used in the creation of an item or organizing a special occasion.

 - Type – state whether your product is physical or digital.